Dinner with a Vampire: Production

 Following the success of the film Demons and Demons 2 and other foreign horror films in Italy, the company Reiteitalia would announce in July 1986 that a series titled Brivido giallo which would be made featuring five made-for-television films directed by Lamberto Bava.
-Of these films only four would be made: Graveyard Disturbance, Until Death, The Ogre and Dinner with a Vampire.
+Only four would be completed and released.
+These included Graveyard Disturbance, Until Death, The Ogre and Dinner with a Vampire.
 The films were shot between 1987 and 1988.
 Dinner with a Vampire was shot at Castle Sammezzano near Florence, Italy.

-Italian film historian Roberto Curti described Dinner with a Vampire as being more openly a parody film compared to Bava's other films made in the series.
+Italian film historian Roberto Curti described Dinner with a Vampire as being more openly a parody film compared to Bava's other films made for the series.

 Release

 Prior to its television premiere in Italy, Dinner with a Vampire was released in Japan by Humax on April 22, 1989.
 It aired on Italian television channel Italia 1 on August 29, 1989.